Rak355/CHIP-8-EMU/README.md

 4. Input is not clean.

 # Warning
-CHIP-8 programs used by this emulator are copyrights of the respective authors
+1. All illustrated CHIP-8 programs in this file have copyrights of the respective authors.
+2. This program is still in development.
+Some of the instructions needs corrections.

 # Screenshots
 ## Pong (2 Players)<br>